skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Week4.md

 * What are the company’s mission and value statements?
 * How might the person in this role contribute to the organization’s mission?
 * How does the organization support professional development and career growth?

+### A project manager’s relationship to organizational culture
+* Learning the company’s values
+* Clarifying the company’s expectations
+* Applying organizational culture to a project